Dugald Stewart1

 M, #16165, b.
 16 February 1725, d.
 3 March 1803

-David Ogilvy, Earl of Airlie was born on 16 February 1725 at Cortachy, Angus, Scotland.1 He was the son of John Ogilvy, Earl of Airlie and Margaret Ogilvy.1 He married, firstly, Margaret Johnstone, daughter of Sir James Johnstone, 3rd Bt. and Barbara Murray, for which they eloped.1 He married, secondly, Anne Stewart, daughter of James Stewart, in 1770.1 He died on 3 March 1803 at age 78 at Cortachy, Angus, Scotland.2
+David Ogilvy, Earl of Airlie was born on 16 February 1725 at Cortachy, Angus, ScotlandG.1 He was the son of John Ogilvy, Earl of Airlie and Margaret Ogilvy.1 He married, firstly, Margaret Johnstone, daughter of Sir James Johnstone of Westerhall, 3rd Bt. and Hon.
+Barbara Murray, for which they eloped.1 He married, secondly, Ann Stuart, daughter of James Stuart and Mary Crauford, in 1770.1 He died on 3 March 1803 at age 78 at Cortachy, Angus, ScotlandG.2

 Children of David Ogilvy, Earl of Airlie and Margaret Johnstone